HWTeng-Teaching/202402-Financial-Econometrics/HW_ch10.20/HW_ch10.20.a,b.md

 ```
 ![image](https://github.com/HWTeng-Course/202402-Financial-Econometrics/assets/71587037/fd0d3082-120d-4348-a5ee-897b9e14850d)

 The variable $RANK$ has no obvious causal effect on Microsoft’s return, so it satisfies condition IV1.
 This classification is probably exogenous to satisfy IV2.
-The ranking should be highly predictive so that IV3 is likely to be satisfied.
+When $r_m - r_f$ is larger, the ranking should be higher.
+Hence we can conclude that IV3 is satisfied.

 The $R^2$ = 0.9126 is very large.
 The t-value is 43.10 which corresponds to F = 1858, which is huge.
 Thus $RANK$ seems to be an extremely strong IV, if it is valid.